ethereum/go-ethereum/docs/_getting-started/index.md

 eth.getTransaction("0xa2b547d8742e345fa5f86f017d9da38c4a19cacee91e85191a57c0c7e420d187")
 ```

-If successful, you will get the below response
+If successful, you will get the below response.

 ```terminal
 {